cristianoliveira/apitogo/README.md

 There are two motivations that made me create this project:

-  - Each time I need to create some SPA for an API that os designed but still not implemented I need to create my on server to provide the data that I need to test.
+  - Each time I need to create some SPA for an API that was designed but still not implemented I need to create my on server to provide the data that I need to test.

   - Each time that I have an project that uses Third Part apis I have problems to run it locally.

-That why I am working on this project so next time that I need some simple API I going to use this tool to launch one instance to go.
+That why I am working on this project so next time that I need some simple API I going to use this tool to launch one api to go.

 # Usage